 As you’re walking around observing and asking questions, you should be filling in a mental check-list about your supplier’s overheads and structure.
 What is their total head count; how many are production workers?
 How many shifts do they run?
 How many square feet are devoted to production; how many in the whole building?
 What is the total output of this facility (measured in $ or units)?

-Request a person from Production Planning to join the group at Shipping.
-Ask the magic question – “What can we do to be a better customer?”.
+Request that a person from Production Planning join the group at Shipping.
+Ask the magic question – “What can we do to be a better customer?”
 Would changing our ordering practices make their life easier – help them reduce set-ups or facilitate materials planning?
 Would small changes to our specifications allow them to run faster, or bigger batches, or reduce scrap or re-work?

-You’ll likely be pleasantly surprised by the answers and, even more so by the good ideas that flow from these kinds of positive interactions.
-In addition, you will have laid an important foundation for future projects and idea sharing.
+You’ll likely be pleasantly surprised by the answers, and, even more so, by the good ideas that flow from these kinds of positive interactions.
+In addition, you will have laid an important foundation for future projects